Configure Functions

 View Statistics

-NEXUS IC provides detailed performance statistics for individual function elements, which can be shown as a hint when you hover over an item with your mouse.
-These statistics include:
+NEXUS IC can record performance statistics for individual function elements.
+These are displayed as a hint when you hover over an element and include:

 • Number of function calls